 Two story grey and white house with red door.

-Mortgage lenders prefer to see a good credit score and lengthy credit history when someone applies for a mortgage.
-But there are plenty of people who don’t meet those standards.
-So, you might be asking yourself: Can I buy a house with no credit?
+Mortgage lenders prefer to see a good credit score and lengthy credit history when you apply for a mortgage.
+Plenty of people don’t meet those standards, however.
+Maybe you have no credit at all and are asking yourself: “Can I buy a house with no credit?”

 What Is Credit?

 Credit generally refers to how trustworthy you are as a borrower.
-Any time someone lends you money (also known as giving credit), it becomes a part of your credit history.
-Any time you apply for a loan or credit card, lenders look to your credit history as an indicator of whether you’re likely to pay them back.
+Anytime someone lends you money (also known as giving credit), it becomes a part of your credit history.
+Anytime you apply for a loan or credit card, lenders look to your credit history as an indicator of whether you’re likely to pay them back.

 Your credit history consists of two primary components: